potoshk/potos-docs/docs/glossary/accounts.md

 Contract accounts also have a 42 character hexadecimal address:

 The contract address is usually given when a contract is deployed to the POTOS Blockchain.
-It is generated from the creator's address and the number of transactions initiated from that address (the "nonce").
+It is generated from the creator's address and the number of transactions initiated from that address (namely the "nonce").

 ## Accout usage